notEthan/jsi/README.md

 To learn more about JSON Schema see <https://json-schema.org/>.

-JSI marries object-oriented programming with JSON Schemas by associating a module with each schema, and extending every instance described by a schema with that module.
-When an application adds methods to a schema module, those methods can be used on its instances.
+JSI marries object-oriented programming with JSON Schemas by associating a module with each schema, and constructing every instance described by a schema to be an instance of that module.
+When an application adds methods to a schema module, those methods can be used on the schema's instances.

 A JSI instance aims to offer a fairly unobtrusive wrapper around its JSON data, which is usually a Hash (JSON Object) or Array described by one or more JSON Schemas.
 JSI instances have accessors for property names described by schemas, schema validation, and other nice things.
 Mostly though, you use a JSI as you would use its underlying data, calling the same methods (e.g. `#[]`, `#map`, `#repeated_permutation`) and passing it to anything that duck-types expecting `#to_ary` or `#to_hash`.